35percent/11tystarter/src/posts/aylesbury-phase-2b-notting-hill-genesis-try-again.md

 The assessment makes a cautious caveat that should both sales values and costs improve by around 5%, then the scheme would become viable, which means it could generate a much higher profit of 14.55% of GDV.
 The viability assessment also sets the benchmark land value at £0, *'based on the development agreement between NHG and LB Southwark'*, which indicates that nothing has been paid for the land.

-#### The Mayor saves NHG's profit
+#### The Mayor mends NHG's profit

 The updated viability assessment has been submitted to take account of the physical changes to the scheme, such as the second staircases.
-A comparison with the original assessment shows that NHG's profit level appears to have fallen from 12.27% GDV to 5.5% GDV; in cash terms from £31.04m to a £10.49m, a drop of viability  updated to account for the physical changes  comparision with the original viability assessement, submitted in May 2022, which supported the scheme as approved by the planning committee  shows that the
+A comparison with the original assessment shows that NHG's profit level appears to have fallen from 12.27% (GDV £244.44m), to 5.5% (GDV of £258.76m) - in cash terms from £29.94m to £13.51m, a drop of £16.43m.